mathpn/mathpn.github.io/src/content/posts/climbing-trees-2.md

 ```

 This is the core of the algorithm, so let's break this function down.
 First we define some variables: `min_criterion` is the lowest observed criterion value (initialized as infinity), `split` is the best split so far (initialized as `None`).
 The split contains the following:

-- Criterion value
+- Criterion value.
-- Feature ID: column position starting from 0
+- Feature ID: column position starting from 0.
-- Split value: values smaller or equal to it belong to the left child node
+- Split value: values smaller or equal to it belong to the left child node (we're still dealing only with numerical features).
-- Left indices: the indices of samples that belong to the left child node
+- Left indices: the indices of samples that belong to the left child node.
-- Right indices: the indices of samples that belong to the right child node
+- Right indices: the indices of samples that belong to the right child node.
-- Left value: the predicted value for the left child node
+- Left value: the predicted value for the left child node.
-- Right value: the predicted value for the right child node
+- Right value: the predicted value for the right child node.

 We loop over all features and, for each one, sort the features and the outcome based on the value of the selected feature.
 Then, we divide the samples of candidate child nodes around each split point (`left` and `right`) and compute the weighted averaged criterion.
 If the criterion value is the lowest observed so far, this is the current best split point.
 Notice that this works for both classification and regression.
 The regression case is straightforward: each node predicts the average outcome of its samples.
 We assign the mean outcome value of each child node to `left_value` and `right_value`.
-The classification case requires an assumption: the outcome variable `y` must come [one-hot](https://en.wikipedia.org/wiki/One-hot) encoded.
-For instance, if we have three classes, instead of a vector of class labels this functions receives an N by 3 matrix where each row has only one column set to 1 and the rest to 0 -- each column represents one class.
+The classification case requires an assumption: the outcome variable `y` must be previously [one-hot](https://en.wikipedia.org/wiki/One-hot) encoded.
+For instance, if we have three classes, instead of a vector of class labels this functions receives a matrix with N rows and 3 columns.
+Each row has only one column set to 1 and the rest to 0 -- that is, each column represents one class.
 We can think of this one-hot encoded matrix as a multi-output regression problem: the model is trying to predict three continuous outcomes, it just happens that they encode class labels.
 Hence, the mean over all N samples of each column is equivalent to the proportion of such label in the node.